 In 2016, the European Union passed the General Data Protection Regulation (GDPR) after deliberating over it for four years.
 The regulation gave two years for companies to get in compliance, which is typically more than enough time.
-The reality though is that companies and even regulators are not ready.
+The reality though is that companies and even regulators are still struggling to update to new standards.

 The goal of GDPR is to give EU citizens control over their personal data and change the data privacy approach of organizations across the world.